-Best AI sales agents for B2B SaaS in 2026: a buyer's guide
+Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

-I'll compare seven tools that show up most often in shortlists right now: Roox, Intercom Fin, Drift AI (Salesloft), Chatbase, Decagon, Sierra, and Tidio Lyro.
+I'll compare nine tools that show up most often in shortlists right now: Roox, Intercom Fin, Drift, Chatbase, Tidio, Crisp, HubSpot, Decagon, and Sierra.
 I'll be upfront — Roox is my product, so I'll be specific about what it ships today and what's still on the roadmap.
-For competitors I'm sticking to what they publish publicly.
+For competitors I'm sticking to what they publish publicly, with current 2026 pricing.

-Why the "AI agent" category is confusing right now
+Why is the "AI sales agent" category so confusing in 2026?

 When you read a comparison, figure out which bucket each tool is actually in.
 A $19/mo "AI agent" is almost certainly category 1.
 A $30k/yr enterprise contract is usually category 2 or 4.
 Pricing is the cleanest tell.